 I always imagined a safari was out of my reach.
 I thought a safari vacation would be expensive, difficult, and that I’d have to invest in a lot of khaki.
 None of this turned out to be true!
 South Africa is full of options for safaris, from national game parks to private reserves, and I tried them all.
 The best experience of them all was conveniently also the most affordable: a self-drive safari.

-Benefits of a Self-Drive Safari vs. a Guided Drive
+Benefits of a Self Drive Safari vs. a Guided Game Drive

 We did one guided drive that I organized through our hotel and then spent the rest of our 4 days driving ourselves.
 There are obvious benefits to a guided drive: such as letting go of control, relaxing, and having a set of professional eyes searching for game.
 But what are the pros to a self-drive safari?

 You can take your time.
 If you’re behind the wheel you can stay in one spot as little or as long as you’d like.
 Sometimes I wanted to spend a while watching a herd of impala to get a great photo, but the guide would just pass them by.
 Also, a guided drive is on a set timeline.
-Your guide has to have you home before you turn into a pumpkin, something like that.
-On our guided drive, we had stayed out longer than he planned (worth it, to find aforementioned leopard), so he was speeding to get us back to the hotel by 2, passing a lot of game along the way.
-If you’re driving, you can take your time.
-Easy as that.
+On our guided drive, we had stayed out longer than he planned, searching for a leopard.
+He had to rush to get us back to the hotel by 2, passing a lot of game along the way.
+If you’re driving, you can take your time, easy as that.

 Car Rental and Choosing the Right Ride